vapor/docs-legacy/2.0/docs/version/support.md

 ### Unstable

-The master branch is the latest development version of Vapor and is constantly changing.
+The main branch is the latest development version of Vapor and is constantly changing.
 Before a new version of Vapor is released, there may be unstable alpha and beta phases in which you are welcome to test and provide feedback on the changes.

 ## Community